acouch/dkan_data_story/README.md

-**NOTE:** This module is now [included in the DKAN distribution].
+**NOTE:** This module is now [included in the DKAN distribution](https://github.com/NuCivic/dkan/tree/7.x-1.x/modules/dkan/dkan_data_story).
 This separate repository is depricated, and will soon be removed.

 # DKAN Data Story